My husband snores. Do you provide oral appliances?

 I was diagnosed with sleep apnea.
 How do I know if I have mild, moderate or severe apnea?

 The best way to diagnose sleep apnea is with an overnight sleep study.
 Depending on the physician's preference, this study can be performed in the hospital or at home.
 It will objectively measure many parameters throughout the night that will aid the physician in determining the severity of the problem.
 Some of the important measurements include: how often breathing is interrupted; the quality of sleep; the oxygen level in the blood; the heart rate; and excessive bodily movements.
 The severity of the sleep apnea is determined by the assessment of these parameters and should be thoroughly discussed with you by your physician.
-Properly trained dentists work closely with physicians and understand the details of the sleep study and they effect the therapy.
+Properly trained dentists work closely with physicians and understand the details of the sleep study and they affect the therapy.

 What does RDI stand for?